 Each institutional department/program has a copy of the Tennessee College of Applied Technology Hohenwald Emergency Preparedness Response Guide.
-The plan is easily recognizable in a red flip book and is located in a centralized area for faculty, staff, and student access.
-Included in the Guide are Emergency Response Plans, Emergency Notifications, Medical Emergency Plan, Active Shelter Protocol.
+The plan is easily accessible and posted in a centralized area for faculty, staff, and student access.
+Included in the Guide are Emergency Response Plans, Emergency Notifications, and the Medical Emergency Plan.
 Floor Plans, Evacuation Routes, and Safe Places information are posted in public areas and classrooms.